bit2swaz/lithos/docs/PRD.md

 ### 3.3 the versionset (mvcc and metadata)

 * manifest: a log file (`manifest-XXXXXX`) stores `versionedit` records.
-* versionedit: describes a delta transition (e.g., delete file 4 from l0, add file 5 to l1).
+* versionedit: describes a delta transition (e.g., delete file 4 from l0, add file 5 to l1).* `filemetadata`: stores file number, size, key range (smallest/largest), and `max_sequence` for recovery.* snapshot logic:
-* snapshot logic:
 * `lithos_getsnapshot` captures the current `lastsequence`.
 * `compaction` prevents deletion of overwritten keys if their sequence number is visible to an active snapshot.